GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/deviatedElasticWellbore/Example.rst

 Results and benchmark
 ---------------------------------

-A good agreement between the GEOSX results and analytical results is shown in the figure below:
+A good agreement between the GEOSX results and the corresponding analytical solutions is shown in the figure below:

 .. plot::